 - Too short to sit on the motorcycle with both feet touching the ground

 - Neck or back injuries that may affect your strength or mobility

 - Physical disabilities especially those affecting the hands, legs or neck

 - Ability to learn or take tests such as but not limited to dyslexia, ADD, or developmental disability

-Riders with medical or other special considerations may be requested to sign an additional waiver and release depending on the type and severity of the medical condition which may effect the rider's ability to safely participate in the course.
+Riders with medical or other special considerations may be requested to sign an additional waiver and release depending on the type and severity of the medical condition which may affect the rider's ability to safely participate in the course.
 Additionally, the rider may be requested to have a physician verify in writing the medical condition and the physician's assessment of the medical condition and its impact on the student’s ability to safely participate in the riding portions of the course.